Zachary Wojtowicz

 The Economics of Attention

 With George Loewenstein.
-Revise and Resubmit at The Journal of Economic Literature. [link]
+Conditionally Accepted at The Journal of Economic Literature. [link]

 Boredom and Flow: An Opportunity Cost Theory of Motivational Attention